Public Consultation on the Development of Liquidity Metrics: Phase 2

 - During Phase 1 (2020-2021), the IAIS developed an Insurance Liquidity Ratio (ILR), which uses an exposure approach (EA); and

-- During Phase 2 (2021-2022), the IAIS is further developing other liquidity metrics, including a company projection approach (CPA).
+- During Phase 2 (2021-2022), the IAIS further developed other liquidity metrics, including a company projection approach (CPA).
 The CPA approach utilizes insurers’ projections of cash flows to assess liquidity risk.
-Moreover, Phase 2 also contains refinements to the EA, in particular to the ILR, and work on insurers’ own liquidity metrics.
+Moreover, Phase 2 also contained refinements to the EA, in particular to the ILR, and work on insurers’ own liquidity metrics.

 In November 2020, the IAIS launched an interim public consultation on the “Development of Liquidity Metrics: Phase 1 – Exposure Approach”.
 The purpose was to consult specifically on the ILR using the EA, which the IAIS has developed as an ancillary indicator for the monitoring of liquidity risk.
-The 2021 public consultation builds on the Phase 1 outcomes and comments received in the interim public consultation and consults on two approaches that the IAIS has developed to monitor liquidity risk:
+The 2021 public consultation built on the Phase 1 outcomes and comments received in the interim public consultation and consulted on two approaches that the IAIS had developed to monitor liquidity risk:

 - Company projection approach